Is Your Home Ready for EV Charging?

 While you can watch a YouTube video about installing a 240-volt outlet, it’s important to know that the shock from 240 volts is deadly.
 You could also cause an electrical fire and void your homeowner’s insurance if you have DIY electrical work.

-What About Level 3 Chargers?
+What About a Level 3 Home EV Charger?

-The Level 3 chargers or DC fast chargers are not suitable for home installation.
+The Level 3 EV chargers or DC fast chargers are not suitable for home installation.
 These $40,000 stations require powerful, specialized electrical equipment.
 Houses in the United States are not equipped with electric currents that support Level 3 charging stations.

 FEATURE IMAGE: TESLA